angular/angular/aio/aio-builds-setup/docs/overview--security-model.md

 4. **Deploy the artifacts to the corresponding PR's directory.**

-   With the preceeding steps, we have verified that the uploaded artifacts have been uploaded by Travis and correspond to a PR whose author is a member of a trusted team.
+   With the preceding steps, we have verified that the uploaded artifacts have been uploaded by Travis and correspond to a PR whose author is a member of a trusted team.
 Essentially, as long as sub-tasks 1, 2 and 3 can be securely accomplished, it is possible to "project" the trust we have in a team's members through the PR and Travis to the build artifacts.